 - Large – 8.5″ x 11″

 - Loose paper/no punching (I ordered a loose paper/no hole punched planner so that I could punch it with my Staples arc desktop punch and use it with my Martha Stewart for Staples Jr. size Discbound Planner which is what you see pictured in the tan with gold disc binding.

 - COVER: Choose your own cover – there are 14 choices!

 - ADD-ONS: there are several add-on options which you can choose from including menu planners, lesson planner, journaling pages.
 (Some configurations limit the number of add-ons you can choose so check the website!)

 Before we start, I just want to remind you that the tan planner cover and gold discs are mine – they do NOT come with this planner.
 I ordered an unpunched planner which means I received the floral cover you see pictured above and below and the inside of the planner – nothing else.
 That left me free to punch my planner how I liked!
-I just didn’t want you to write Michele and ask her why your planner didn’t come with the tan cover and gold discs like mine!
+(I just didn’t want you to write and ask why your planner didn’t come with the tan cover and gold discs like mine!)
 Order your planner in the configuration that fits you best!

 (As part of this post, I will share with you all of my planner supplies that I used alongside my Catholic Daily Planner.)